 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for all dental assistants was $35,980 as of May 2015.
-Job growth was expected to occur at an excellent rate of 18% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2018, the BLS reported that workers in the 90th percentile or higher earned $54,800 or more per year, whereas the bottom 10th percentile earned $26,940 or less per year.
+Job growth was expected to increase much faster than the national average through 2028.
 This growth will be due to the retirement of older dentists with fewer assistants, who will be replaced by newly graduated dentists who will feel the need to hire a larger number of assistants.
 A preventative attitude toward oral care among younger people also is expected to create more demand for dentists and thus assistants.

 Periodontist assistants perform preparatory tasks, such as sterilizing tools or surgical equipment.
 They also help prepare patients by getting them settled into the dentist's chair, asking questions, and recording notes in the patients' records.
 During the surgery or examination, assistants generally hand the periodontist tools and keep everything organized while taking down any necessary notes.